netdata/netdata/collectors/ebpf.plugin/README.md

 ##### Memory map sync

 The chart shows calls to `msync(2)` syscalls.
-This syscall flushes changes of a file that was mapped into memory using `mmap(2)`.
+This syscall flushes changes to a file that was mapped into memory using `mmap(2)`.

 ##### File system sync